KILTprotocol/docs/docs/develop/sdk/0-core-feature/0_did.md

 A KILT Decentralised Identifier (DID) is a string uniquely identifying each KILT user.
 A DID can be thought of as a container of different keys that are all under the control of the same DID subject (see the [DID Core spec](https://www.w3.org/TR/did-core/) for more information).

-The simplest type of KILT DID is a **light DID**, called this way because it can be generated and used offline without requiring any Internet connection (hence any connection with the KILT blockchain at all).
+The simplest type of KILT DID is a **light DID**, called this way because it can be generated and used offline without requiring any internet connection (hence any connection with the KILT blockchain at all).
 Although very cheap, light DIDs are not very flexible and are suitable for lower-security use cases.
 In more complex use cases, a **full DID** is more indicated, which allows the subject to store several different keys (and key types) and replace them over time, with the help of the KILT blockchain.

 ## Light DIDs